civicteam/serverless-offline-direct-lambda/README.md

 You may also invoke the function by using the AWS SDK on your client side...
 This can be done by specifying a custom "endpoint" in your Lambda configuration like so:

+**Note:** the AWS SDK for NodeJS actually sends a different content type header on it's request to the Lambda API then all the other AWS SDK's (Python, Rails etc)..
+You will need to `export AWS_SDK_USED=node` before running the `serverless offline` if you wish to use this with the NodeJS AWS SDK.

 ```javascript

 var AWS = require('aws-sdk');